Faster fibre broadband is a ‘godsend’ during Covid-19

-- If you want to upgrade your broadband speed, visit the Connecting Cambridgeshire Getting Superfast webpage to check if you can get faster speeds and follow the steps to upgrade, or find out about the options available.
+- If you want to upgrade your broadband speed, visit the Connecting Cambridgeshire Getting better broadband webpage to check if you can get faster speeds and follow the steps to upgrade, or find out about the options available.

 Gigabit broadband boost for rural Cambridgeshire businesses and homes

 Rural businesses and homes in the Cambridgeshire Fens have speeded up the delivery of fast fibre broadband to their doorsteps using the Government’s Gigabit Broadband Voucher Scheme for rural areas.